cyentific-rni/stix2.1-coa-playbook-extension/README.md

 ### Reading Material

-A technical report that explains in detail the extension can be found at [arxiv.org](https://arxiv.org/abs/2203.04136).
+A technical report that explains in detail the extension can be found at https://arxiv.org/abs/2203.04136.

-**Please note that the authoritative source of this work is this Github repository and its [README.md](https://github.com/fovea-research/stix2.1-coa-playbook-extension#readme) file and not the technical report mentioned above and uploaded on arxiv.**
+**Please note that the authoritative source of this work is this Github repository and its [README.md](https://github.com/fovea-research/stix2.1-coa-playbook-extension#readme) file and not the technical report mentioned above and uploaded on arxiv.** The report is not going to be updated and is only provided as a reference material that includes background information.

 ### Extension Definition Related Files:
 - [Example Instances](https://github.com/fovea-research/stix2.1-coa-playbook-extension/tree/main/examples)